 Video tutorial: How to add a drop shadow in Photoshop

-Our design tutorial videos are filled with hints and tricks like these to expand your skills.
-Keep up with the series by subscribing to he Solopress YouTube channel.
+Our graphic design tutorial videos are filled with hints and tricks like these to expand your skills.
+Keep up with the series by subscribing to the Solopress YouTube channel.

 How to add a drop shadow in Photoshop

 First, we need to create a Photoshop document.
-Open Photoshop, drop down the ‘File’ menu and select ‘New’.
+Open Adobe Photoshop CC, click the ‘File‘ drop-down menu and select ‘New’.

 A window pops up prompting you to name your new document and enter dimensions and preferences.